98Nikhil/Index/README.md

 To initialize a Git Repository:
 1. Open Git Bash
 2. Change the Directory to the Folder containing Files that need to be uploaded to GitHub
-3. On Git Bash, execute:
+3. On Git Bash, to Initialize a Repository, execute:
-   1.  git init        #This will initialize a repository
+   1.  git init
-4. Execute:
+4. To view files and folders and check status execute:
-   1.  ls -a           #View files and folders in the repository
+   1.  ls -a
-   2.  git status      #check status of the repo
+   2.  git status
 5. You can add files to the Repository individually or all at once
    1. To add a file (named "index.html") individually, excute:
       1)  git add index.html